adriangb/easyanimation/README.md

 In test_animation.py change backend to "qt".

 You will need to have the dev build of pyqtgraph.
-The pipfile should take care of this.
+The setup.py or pipfile should take care of this.